Swright88/intro-to-testing/phase1/01_quality.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/quality_engineering/intro_to_testing/phase1/workshops/quality.x.md)_

-While your coach(es) will be running a session on this, here is some accompanying course material.
+Your coach(es) will be running a session on this.
+Here is some accompanying course material, but there's no need to read this before the session.

 ## Definitions